 Medical termination of pregnancy: Oral: Refer to Mifepristone monograph.

-Early pregnancy loss (off-label use): Intravaginal (off-label route): 800 mcg.
-May repeat one dose as needed, ≥3 hours after the first dose and typically within 7 days if no response to the initial dose is observed (ACOG 150, 2015).
+Early pregnancy loss (off-label use): Intravaginal (off-label route): Initial dose: 800 mcg.
+May repeat with one dose if needed, ≥3 hours after the first dose and typically within 7 days if no response to the initial dose is observed (ACOG 150, 2015).

 Missed abortion (treatment) (off-label use):